MENTEE EXPRESSION OF INTEREST – 2023

 How much does it cost to participate?

-The full fee for participating in the programme for mentees is $1,500.00 plus GST.
+The full fee for participating in the program for mentees is $2,000.00 plus GST.
 You should seek advice from your accountant as to whether this fee can be claimed as a tax deduction.

-This fee is payable in advance of programme commencement.
+This fee is payable one month in advance of program commencement.

-For mentees paying for the programme personally, a monthly payment plan is available.
-(This is subject to the completion of a Payment Plan Agreement by the mentee and approval by the TIME Board)
+For mentees paying for the program personally, a monthly payment plan is available.
+(This is subject to the completion of a Payment Plan Agreement by the mentee and approval by the TIME Board).

-New mentees will be inducted into the programme during the year and will graduate at one of the four Graduation Ceremonies held during the year.
+New mentees will be inducted into the program during the year and will graduate at one of the four Graduation Ceremonies held during the year.

 The number of Intakes held during the year will not be less than four, however will be determined by the demand of mentees.